-These standalone interim financial statements of Infosys Limited for the three months ended June 30, 2016 have been prepared in accordance with Ind AS.
-This is the Company's first set of financial statements in accordance with Ind AS.
+These standalone interim financial statements of Infosys Limited for the three months and six months ended September 30, 2016 have been prepared in accordance with Ind AS.
 For the purposes of transition to Ind AS, the Company has followed the guidance prescribed in Ind AS 101 - First Time adoption of Indian Accounting Standard, with April 1, 2015 as the transition date and IGAAP as the previous GAAP.

 The transition to Ind AS has resulted in changes in the presentation of the financial statements, disclosures in the notes thereto and accounting policies and principles.
-The accounting policies set out in note 1 have been applied in preparing the standalone financial statements for the three months ended June 30, 2016 and the comparative information.
-An explanation of how the transition from previous GAAP to Ind AS has affected the Company's Balance sheet , Statement of profit and loss, is set out in note 2.2 and 2.2.2.
+The accounting policies set out in note 1 have been applied in preparing the standalone financial statements for the three months and six months ended September 30, 2016 and the comparative information.
+An explanation of how the transition from previous GAAP to Ind AS has affected the Company's balance sheet, statement of profit and loss, is set out in note 2.2 and 2.2.2.
 Exemptions on first time adoption of Ind AS availed in accordance with Ind AS 101 have been set out in note 2.1.1.